Comments

 Frank FinlayRating76%

 The film is set in Vienna on June 9, 1804, the date of the private, first performance of Beethoven’s third symphony, later to be known as the ‘Eroica’.
 The performance, and most of the action in the film, takes place at the palace of one of Beethoven’s patrons, Prince Franz Lobkowitz.
 Midway during the performance, Beethoven tries to get his lover, a widow named Josephine von Deym, to marry him, but she refuses because of the unfair laws regarding child custody — she is a member of the nobility, and cannot marry a commoner without losing custody of her children.
-Later, composer Joseph Haydn, now old and feeble, arrives just in time to hear the last movement of the symphony., 1h32
+Later, composer Joseph Haydn, now old and feeble, arrives just in time to hear the last movement of the symphony., 2h7

-Directed by Don BoydGenres Drama,
+Directed by Baz LuhrmannOrigin AustralieGenres Drama,